 Conservation / Threats

-The species is not globally threatened according to the International Union for Conservation of Nature.
+The species is not globally threatened according to the International Union for Conservation of Nature and has been assessed as a "Least Concern" species.
 It is included in Appendix II of CITES, and their capture for the illegal trade of exotic species and the hunt for the skin trade are the main threats.